mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 We can verify this pretty easily geometrically:

-So far, this isn't so confusing, but things get worse when you move to higher dimensions.
-Specifically, it turns out that the determinant for a $m \times m$ matrix $\boldsymbol{A}$ is defined as follows:
+So far, this isn't too confusing, but things get more difficult when moving to matrices of higher dimensions.
+Unintuitively, the generali definition of the determinant for a $m \times m$ matrix $\boldsymbol{A}$ is defined as

 $$\text{Det}(\boldsymbol{A}) := \sum_{i=1}^m (-1)^{i+1}, a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i}) $$